AvionShea/application-tracker/README.md

 ## <a name="features">Features</a>

-👉 **Track Applications**: Add details like company, role, date applied, location, resume used, and more.
+👉 **Track Applications**: Add details like company, role, date applied, location, and more.
 👉 **Update Status**: Use dropdowns to easily change the status or interview stage of any saved application.
 👉 **Edit or Delete Entries**: Manage or remove saved entries easily.